 Caves matter in the human imagination.
-On one level they are entrances into the inside of the earth and the hidden spaces within mountains.
-Caves and grottos, natural, or man-made, have been seen as places of mystery and fear.
+On one level they are entrances to the inside of the earth and the hidden spaces within mountains.
+Caves and grottoes, natural or man-made, have been seen as places of mystery and fear.
 Sometimes they offered shelter.
 Sometimes they concealed danger.
 Hermits, sibyls and wise men retreated to caves to escape from the world.

-Toni Warburton brings together her fascination with mountain forms and caves, in a series of works in which she explores the contrasts between naturalistic and abstract decoration, the world of experience and the imagination and darkness and light.
-The exteriors of these mountains are richly decorated with her memories of Pavagadh and of walking up Pigeon House Mountain on the New South Wales south coast.
+Warburton brings together her fascination with mountain forms and caves in a series of works in which she explores the contrasts between naturalistic and abstract decoration, the world of experience and the imagination and darkness and light.
+The exteriors of these mountains are decorated with her memories of Pavagadh as well as walking up Pigeon House Mountain on the New South Wales south coast.
 The interiors are decorated with abstract patterns.
 The patterns invite contemplation and meditation.
-The interiors of her mountains are places of the imagination and offer a sanctuary from a world gone mad.
+The interiors of her mountains are places of the imagination and offer a sanctuary from the world.

 Anders Ousback began to make pottery after a revelatory encounter in 1981 with the work of the English potter Lucie Rie.
 Inspired by the simplicity of her forms, the softness of glazes, the subtlety of colour and texture, he decided to become a potter.
 He began making utilitarian objects, cups and bowls.
-With a range of palely coloured, but mostly white glazes, the objects he made were created to be used, held, drunk from and sensually enjoyed in daily life.
-They bring to life William Morris's maxim of having nothing in your life that is neither beautiful nor useful.
+With a range of pale coloured but mostly white glazes, the objects he made were created to be used, held, drunk from and sensually enjoyed in daily life.
+They bring to life William Morris's maxim of having nothing in your life that is not beautiful or useful.

-At the same time his desire to simplify his life, to cast aside the possessions of a traditional European lifestyle, and to go about making pottery, with an almost monastic devotion, brought him to leave the city and live in a small coastal town south of Sydney.
+At the same time his desire to simplify his life, to cast aside the possessions of a traditional European lifestyle and to go about making pottery, with an almost monastic devotion, led him to leave the city and live in a small coastal town south of Sydney.
 There he works close to the native bushland, looking out over the ocean.
-It is a lifestyle that allows time for the appreciation and enjoyment of nature, which he pursues alongside and through his work as a potter.
+It is a lifestyle that allows time for the appreciation and enjoyment of nature which he pursues alongside and through his work as a potter.

-In 2001 Anders Ousback began to make ceramic objects that had no functional purpose.
-So completely different from his more familiar work, these objects are a result of a long-standing interest in Asian culture, specifically scholars' rocks, known in Japan as suiseki.

-The collection and presentation of rocks as works of art to inspire contemplation dates back to the Tang Dynasty (618-907 AD) when connoisseurs recognized the aesthetic and spiritual qualities of certain rocks.
+In 2001 Ousback began to make ceramic objects that were without a functional purpose.
+Completely different from his more familiar work, these objects are a result of his long-standing interest in Asian culture, specifically scholars' rocks, known in Japan as suiseki.
+The collection and presentation of rocks as works of art to inspire contemplation dates back to the Tang Dynasty (AD 618-907) when connoisseurs recognised the aesthetic and spiritual qualities of certain rocks.
 There are ancient Chinese catalogues and accounts of these rocks.
 Individual rocks were highly valued and handed down as heirlooms.
-Some were large, even as tall as two metres, but most were meant for display on a scholar's desk or in a household niche, where they would evoke the natural world - mountains, hillsides, rocky seaside outcrops, and inspire contemplation.
-Some were valued for their unusual shape, colour, or even the sound they made when struck, others for their resemblance to humans or animals, or their purely fantastic nature.
-There is no equivalent in western civilization to the Chinese and Japanese reverence for nature in which a natural object can become a work of art and Nature is seen as the greatest artist.
+Some were large, even as tall as two metres, but most were meant for display on a scholar's desk or in a household niche where they would evoke the natural world - mountains, hillsides and rocky seaside outcrops to inspire contemplation.
+Some were valued for their unusual shape, colour or even the sound they made when struck, others for their resemblance to humans or animals or their purely fantastic nature.
+There is no equivalent in Western civilisation to the Chinese and Japanese reverence for nature in which a natural object can become a work of art and nature seen as the greatest artist.